learn-tdd-in/learntdd.in/what-is-tdd.md

 There are a few different schools of TDD, and this site follows the London school.
 There are a few terms closely related to the London school:

+- **Behavior Specification**: referring to the mindset being less about testing for correctness and more about defining the behavior of the system.
+- **Outside-In Testing**: referring to the fact that you first test the outside of your system the way a user interacts with it, then you let that test lead you to the individual classes inside your system you need to test.
-- **Isolation Testing**: referring to the fact that it tests each class in complete isolation from your other classes.
+- **Isolation Testing**: referring to the fact that it tests each class in complete isolation from other classes.
 - **Mockist TDD**: referring to mocks, a type of test double used to isolate units and provide visibility into the messages your application sends between its objects.
-- **Outside-in Testing**: referring to the fact that you first test the outside of your system the way a user interacts with it, then you let that test lead you to the individual classes inside your system you need to test.
-- **Behavior-Driven Development** (BDD): referring to the mindset being less about testing for correctness and more about specifying the behavior of the system.
-However, BDD includes a broader scope than the testing this site addresses, such as interacting with the client via user stories.

 For more information on the different schools of TDD, see [Approaches to Testing: A Survey](http://codingitwrong.com/2016/02/08/approaches-to-testing-a-survey.html).